-We all love classical music: who hasn’t been moved by Vivaldi’s Four Seasons, Beethoven’s symphonies or Mozart’s requiem?
-The problem is that for many of us, this music is tainted with an elitist side and remains difficult to understand.
+We all love classical music: who hasn’t been moved by Mozart’s symphonies, Chopin’s piano concertos or Verdi’s La Traviata?
+The problem is that for many of us, this music is tinged with an elitist side and remains difficult to understand.

 To break down these prejudices and offer us a new look at these masterpieces, the Seine Musicale in Boulogne-Billancourt is launching an original format called “Do you think it’s classical?”, a series of five one-hour-and-15-minute concerts to be enjoyed as a couple, with family or with friends before dinner, on Saturdays at 6 pm.